tomasf18/IES-Project/docs/smart-training-system-documentation/docs/minutes/meeting_9.md

   - 1) Developing the newly defined API endpoints.

 - **Tomás** is responsible for:
-  - 1) Correcting the Dockerfile to include volumes and address any other containerization issues.
+  - 1) Correcting Docker-Compose file to include volumes and address any other containerization issues.
   - 2) Assisting in implementing certain endpoints alongside the DevOps tasks.

 ## Next Steps